complxalgorithm/TweetKeywordMapper/README.md

 ## Disclaimers
 This program is not an official Twitter or Esri project.
 This is a project that I made for a college course and is not affiliated <em>in any way</em> with Twitter/X Corp. or Esri.
 If you represent either of these companies and have an issue with this project, feel free to reach out to me at any time.
 Regardless, please do not sue me.

 There may be times when you specify a higher number of expected results, but the program doesn't reach it.
 That is because Twitter has a set limit of 100 results for each search query.
-This program will only counts Tweets from which it is able to extract a state of origin towards your specified number of search results.
+This program will only count Tweets from which it is able to extract a state of origin towards your specified number of search results.

 If you decide to map your results using ArcGIS Pro and you have mapped results for the same keyword using ArcGIS Pro, the program will overwrite field names that are already on the target US states shapefile (i.e., there will not be duplicate fields of the same name).
 The full field name should be added to ArcGIS Pro, as well.
 Mapping using GeoPandas will <em>not</em> overwrite duplicate fields, and will simply create a new field with a number appended to it.
 The field names in this case will have a limit of ten (10) characters, so the full name of the field will not appear (i.e., "Tweet_Count" would be "Tweet_Coun").